 Prior to Oracle Reports 10g Release 1 (9.0.4) on UNIX, you had to set the

 DISPLAY environment variable in order for Reports Server to use the windowing system display surface for creating images and getting pixel resolution.
-This dependency is removed with Oracle Reports 10g.
+This dependency was removed with Oracle Reports 10g.

 Additionally, earlier releases required a valid printer on UNIX for fonts.
 When no valid printer was available, Oracle Reports Services used the screen fonts, which again required setting the